yootheme/example-element/README.md

 ### Migration

-- to migrate a legacy component definition you can use `yarn migrate my-custom-element.js`
+- To migrate a legacy component definition you can use our migration tool.
+ Install dependencies with `yarn` then run `yarn migrate my-custom-element.js`